Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

 \subsection{String Radiation Backreaction}

-In this subsection, we analyse the detailed evolution of the oscillating string trajectories using data from the string core locator in \S\ref{stringcoreposition}, observing the decay in amplitude due to radiation backreaction and comparing with analytic model predictions.
-Focussing on regimes where the AMR evolution is robust and accurate, we analyse two specific sets of string simulations with amplitudes $A_0 = 1,\, 3$ ($\varepsilon = 0.20, \, 0.54$), while varying the string width parameter $\lambda$ across the wide range $1\le \lambda \le 100$.
-The raw data giving the maximum oscillation amplitude is plotted for the two datasets in Figures~\ref{fig:decayA1} and \ref{fig:decayA3}.
-In the present AMR implementation, large amplitude $A_0\gtrsim 4$ ($\varepsilon \gtrsim 0.7$) oscillations at high $\lambda > 10$ (such as those illustrated in Figure~\ref{amplitudedecay}) appeared to be susceptible to small cumulative grid refinement effects at late times, as we will discuss in \S\ref{massive}.
+In this section, we analyse the detailed evolution of the oscillating string trajectories, observing the decay in amplitude due to radiation backreaction and comparing with analytic model predictions.
+Focussing on regimes where the AMR evolution is robust and accurate, we analyse two specific sets of string simulations with amplitudes $A_0 = 1$ and $A_0= 3$ ($\varepsilon = 0.20, \, 0.54$), varying the string width parameter $\lambda$ across the wide range $1\le \lambda \le 100$.
+We note that in the present AMR implementation, large amplitude $A_0\gtrsim 4$ ($\varepsilon \gtrsim 0.7$) oscillations at $\lambda \gtrsim 3$ (such as those illustrated in Figure \ref{amplitudedecay}) appear to be susceptible to small cumulative grid refinement effects at late times, which may have an effect on the evolution, as discussed in Section \ref{Discussion}.

+We first plot string trajectories over time for a representative sample of $\lambda$ in Figure \ref{amplitudedecay}, which shows the decay of the string amplitude.
+The amplitude is taken to be the position of the string core at the $z$-coordinate of maximum string displacement, $z = N_3/4 \equiv L/4$, calculated using the winding algorithm described in Section \ref{stringcoreposition}.
+We see that as $\lambda$ increases, the rate of decay of the string generally decreases, indicating weaker radiation backreaction on strings with larger $\mu$.
+We also observe that the period of oscillation of the string $T>L$, as outlined in Section \ref{separableradiation}.
+Finally, we note that the period for the lightest string $\lambda=1$ approaches $T=32$ as the amplitude falls, where the higher mass strings remain at a higher periodicity.
+This is due to the larger radiation backreaction for lighter strings.